Tips for Construct 3 developers

 • If you only want to pick a single object, make sure that the conditions only pick one.
 If unsure, add a "pick nth instance" condition with the parameter "0".

 • If you're storing UIDs in (instance) variables, make their default value is a negative number (eg. -1) and not 0, since 0 could be a valid UID since it's zero indexed.
-When you clear the variable, also reset it to a negative number.
+To reset such a variable, you can use any negative number (I use the previously mentioned global constant called NOTHING, which has the value -1).

-• Don't forget that the Timer behaviour's "On timer" condition might pick multiple instances if those instances reach their time in the same tick and you might need to put in an extra "For each" to run actions on all of them.
+• The Timer behaviour's "On timer" condition might pick multiple instances if those instances reach their time in the same tick and you might need to put in an extra "For each" to run actions on all of them.
 This is mentioned in a big yellow warning box in the docs by the way.

 Other stuff